-Prerequisite: A minimum grade of 'C' in NURS 103 and 117
+4 hours lecture - 15 hours laboratory Prerequisite: A minimum grade of 'C' in NURS 103 and 117

-Corequisite: NURS 203 Note: Graded only
+Corequisite: NURS 203

 Builds on Nursing 117 with the application of the nursing process and critical thinking in the care of childbearing families, pediatric, and medical-surgical clients.
 Theoretical content related to growth and development, child abuse, and human sexuality is included.
 Concepts are expanded to include the recognition of changes in clients with predictable outcomes.
 Emphasis is placed on client teaching and the integration of family members in the plan of care.
 Managerial concepts of delegation, collaboration, time management, and appropriate utilization of resources are developed.